-Our shelf life of coffee content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and shelf life.
+In determining how long Coffee lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Coffee.

-Although the coffee shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not the replacement of your health care provider.
+Although the Coffee shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care prefessional.
 Please drink responsibly!